-When you have big kids more than 5 years of age they can carry their own backpacks and toys, or pack basic travel essentials for their flight.
-However, if you have little ones under 4 years of age and you are traveling all by yourself then pack everything essential in carry-on luggage.
+When you have big kids over 5 years of age, they can carry their backpacks and toys or pack basic travel essentials for their flight.
+However, if you have little ones under 4 years of age traveling all by yourself, pack everything essential in carry-on luggage.

-Deciding on your basic essentials for a lap child, infant or grown-ups is a little tricky, regardless of what your destination.
+Deciding on your basic essentials for a lap child, infant or grown-up is a little tricky, regardless of your destination.

-Most importantly, keep in mind how long your trip is going to be, and your flight time, whether you are traveling internationally or flying domestic, you definitely need basic essentials in your hand-luggage bag, not neglecting the time of your flight and things you might need at arrival.
+Most importantly, remember how long your trip will be and your flight time, whether you are traveling internationally or flying domestic, you need essentials in your hand-luggage bag, not neglecting the time of your flight and things you might need at arrival.

 In the US, airlines charge for a carry-on bag for domestic flights unless you are a privileged member of an airline.
-Whereas, international flights allow you to carry two check-in bags and one carry-on hand luggage along with a laptop bag or a handbag.
+International flights allow you to carry two check-in bags, one carry-on hand luggage, and a laptop bag or a handbag.

-If you are flying alone with kids, then you need to be very specific about the stuff that you have to take on the plane since you do not want to overpack – with kids traveling light is extremely important.
-Because, at the end of the day, you are the one who is going to carry everything.
+If you are flying alone with kids, you need to be very specific about the stuff you have to take on the plane since you do not want to overpack – with kids travel light is extremely important.
+Because you are the one who is going to carry everything.

 Traveling during this pandemic seems quite daunting at so many levels.
-If you are planning your trip with kids, make sure you take the right measures.
-Most of the people stayed home and didn’t go out because of the virus, consequently, the immunity we develop every day (under normal circumstances), has gone too low.
-Lack of immunity means more chances to fall sick.
+If you plan your trip with kids, take the right measures.
+Most people stayed home and didn’t go out because of the virus.
+Consequently, the immunity we develop daily (under normal circumstances) has gone too low.
+Lack of immunity means more chances of falling sick.